mounirlabaied/Azure-Pattern-As-Services/README.md

 Web service to deploy using azure api magenement architecture pattern in a secure way

 ## Azure Function
+Call Http method to deploy direct based on your spn

 ## Azure Security Alert
 Send Subscription ID and get an ARM template ready to use depending of your service